rwooster/half/README.txt

 values is a rather rare use-case and usually using actual `float` values for all computations and temproraries and using [half](\ref half_float::half)s only for storage is the recommended way.
-But nevertheless the goal of this library was to provide a complete and conceptually clean half-precision implementation.
+But nevertheless the goal of this library was to provide a complete and conceptually clean half-precision implementation and in the few cases when you do need to compute directly in half-precision you do so for a reason and want precise results.

 As to accuracy, many of the operators and functions provided by this library are exact to rounding for all [rounding modes](\ref HALF_ROUND_STYLE), i.e. the